 Footwear/Clothing: Closed toe, closed heel shoes are required [no sandals, flip flops, slippers, Crocs, ballet flats, boat shoes, perforated shoes, etc.] No skin on legs, ankles, or feet can be exposed.
 Long pants are recommended.
 Shorts and skirts [unless floor length] are not allowed.
 Bare skin on the lower extremities is a safety hazard: Be advised, concentrated acids/bases will be used in most of the lab experiments.
 Lab coats & goggles are required and must be worn at all times.
 This even applies to cleaning glassware!
 Lab coats must be fully buttoned to be an effective shield against chemicals.
-Students will be sent home if proper clothing or footwear is not worn, this counts as an absence.
-A safety lecture will be given the 1st day of class; this lecture is required to perform lab experiments.
+Students will be given the 1st day of class; this lecture is required to perform lab experiments.
 Students will sign a lab safety sheet acknowledging their understanding and commitment to adherence of lab safety rules/policies.
 If a student is absent the 1st day and misses the safety lecture, he/she is not allowed to perform wet chemistry until the safety lecture is completed & safety sheet is signed.
 It is advised students do not wear contact lenses in the laboratory, as contact lens material may react with chemicals/chemical vapors if they get into the eye.
-These safety rules are meant to keep students safe in the laboratory.
-Instructor and TA have complete discretion to prohibit a students from completing lab work if the student has clothing/footwear exhibiting a potential safety hazard.
+Do understand all of these safety rules are meant to keep students safe in the laboratory.